ibm-cloud-docs/assistant/beta-irrelevance-detection.md

 # Beta: New irrelevant topic detection
 {: #irrelevance-detection}

-Enable the new irrelevant topic detection feature to help your dialog skill recognize when a user asks about topics that it is not designed to answer.
-And do so with confidence earlier in the development process.
+Enable the new irrelevant topic detection feature to help your dialog skill recognize when a user asks about topics that it is not designed to answer, and to do so with confidence earlier in the development process.
 {: shortdesc}

 This feature is available for use by participants in the beta program only.
 To find out how to request access, see [Participate in the beta program](/docs/services/assistant?topic=assistant-feedback#feedback-beta).